 If you talk, they will listen…..really.
 Talk to your child about taking responsibility for their safety.
 Develop a fire prevention plan and an evacuation plan that includes planning escape routes and taking fire alarms seriously.
 Become a safety inspector.
 Tour the living area with your child and make note of items like smoke alarms, fire extinguishers and lighted exit signs.
 Perform a ‘home inspection’ for fire and safety hazards.
 Look for blocked exit ways or crowded corridors and report them to the schools administration.
 Ask for the schools fire safety plan and safety records and follow up on any items you report to make sure they are corrected.

 And students, remember to take your safety seriously.
 Here are some tips to help make your college experience all that it should be:

-If you have any questions about developing a fire safety plan, contact Public Relations Manager Susan Lindenmuth at 239-390-8000.
+If you have any questions about developing a fire safety plan, contact Director of Public Affairs Susan Lindenmuth at 239-390-8000.

 - Do not leave candles unattended.

 - Keep candles away from draperies and linens.